 CHIEF, NATIONAL GUARD BUREAU POSTAL MATCH

-The Chief, National Guard Bureau (CNGB) Postal Match Championship is a competition that is sponsored by the NGMTC and it promotes basic individual rifle and pistol marksmanship skills at the unit level by allowing participation by as many competitors as possible.
+The Chief, National Guard Bureau (CNGB) Postal Match Championship is a competition that is sponsored by the NGMTC and promotes basic individual rifle and pistol marksmanship skills at the unit level by allowing participation by as many competitors as possible.

-The CNGB Postal Matches has three phases of competition: a Postal Phase, a Marksmanship Area Council (MAC) Region Phase, and a National Championship Shoulder-to-Shoulder Phase.
+The CNGB Postal Matches has three phases of competition: a Postal Phase, a Marksmanship Area Council (MAC) Region Postal Phase, and a National Championship Shoulder-to-Shoulder Phase.

-Phase I – Postal Phase.
-The postal phase gives competitors an opportunity to test their marksmanship skills against other Soldiers and Airmen in their unit and state utilizing the Laser Marksmanship Training System.
+Engagement Skills Trainer (EST) II or a 25m live fire course.
 Matches and results must be fired and forwarded to the NGMTC.
 Each Soldier or Airman can compete as many times as desired, but only one result can be submitted for scoring.
 Once submitted to the NGMTC, then no other results for that individual will be accepted.

 Phase II – MAC Region Phase.
 Phase II is a paper aggregate match of the Phase I postal scores.
 NGMTC will receive all Phase I results, sort them by MAC region, and publish a results bulletin.
 The results bulletin determines the top four competitors per MAC.